uktrade/django-copilot/README.md

 # DBT Copilot Django

-A set of utility functions for running Django apps in AWS/Copilot.
+A set of utility functions for running Django apps in AWS ECS via AWS Copilot.